at church of the good shepherd, we desire to join with god in his redemptive mission in the world.

 Our bishop (and your clergy) therefore believe our present response to the pandemic is not only an epidemiological matter but a theological one as well.
-On both accounts, new guidance has now been given: Because Richmond county now falls into the highest category of rates of infection and hospital utilization, worship in an Episcopal Church in our county is to be virtual only.
 No in-person worship is permitted at this time.

 More information is on our diocesan website https://gaepiscopal.org/covid-19-resources/

 We will join God in His redemptive mission in the world.
 We humbly and prayerfully seek His grace in this journey, which honors Jesus Christ as the center of our communal, familial and individual lives.

 We will offer our lives as active partners in God’s mission, remembering that we are people blessed with an amazing array of gifts and abilities to bless others.

 We will grow in our discipleship and our willingness to encourage others in their own discipleship of Christ.

 We will seek out those who are lost or left out for caring service and to hear Good News of Jesus, the Good Shepherd.